operator-framework/operator-sdk/website/content/en/docs/golang/quickstart.md

 ### 3. Deploy your Operator with the Operator Lifecycle Manager (OLM)

 OLM will manage creation of most if not all resources required to run your operator, using a bit of setup from other `operator-sdk` commands.
-Check out the [docs][cli-run-olm] for more information.
+Check out the OLM integration [user guide][olm-user-guide] for more information.

 ## Create a Memcached CR